JB14forever/JB-Data-Explorer/README.md

 A tool that hid its reasoning would have just reported the perfect score as a win.
 Because the pipeline logs its decisions and shows what drove each prediction, the issue surfaced on its own.
-That's now a concrete next step rather than an open question: an automatic check that flags target-derived features before training starts, building on the feature-importance code that already exists.
+That's a concrete next step rather than an open question: an automatic check that flags target-derived features before training starts, building on the feature-importance code that already exists.
 Details are in